pirabyte/laravel-lexware-office/examples/contacts.md

 ## Important API Limitations

+**Address Format:**
+- The API expects addresses in a specific format with 'billing' and 'shipping' types
+- Each address type can contain only one address record
+- Required fields: street, zip, city, countryCode (ISO 3166 alpha2 format, e.g. 'DE')
+- Optional fields: supplement

 **Email Addresses:**
 - The API supports a maximum of ONE email address per type (business, office, private, other)
 - It's possible to retrieve contacts with multiple emails of the same type, but when updating such contacts, some data might be lost